mageshwaran123/Indian_Sign_Language_Recognition/README.md

 summary provides an overview of the code's functionality, which involves loading the dataset, building a pre-trained model, training the model, evaluating its performance, and saving it for future use.

-Post-Notebook - image classification using a pre-trained model.
+Post_Notebook - image classification using a pre-trained model.
 Here is a summary of the code:

 - Import necessary packages: The code imports the required packages, including cv2 for image processing, numpy for numerical operations, tensorflow.keras.models for loading the model, and matplotlib.pyplot for displaying images.